All purpose flour Flatbread Indian Kerala Vegetarian

 • After kneading the dough, pour 3 tbsp of oil over the dough.

-• Cover the dough with wet muslin cloth and let it rest for 2 to 3 hours.
+• Cover the dough with a damp muslin cloth and let the dough rest for 2 to 3 hours.

-• Place the ball dough on a wooden cutting board or chapathi board or you could use your cleaned dried counter top for this.
+• Place the ball dough on a wooden cutting board or chapati board or you could use a clean dry surface.

 • Grease the dough with oil which will help you to flatten the dough.